starphys/Voice2FA/README.md

 `npm install`
 `cd ../backend`
 `npm install`
-To generate and self-sign certificates for HTTPS:
+To generate and self-sign certificates for HTTPS under /backend/certificate:
 `mkdir certificate`
 `cd certificate`
 `openssl genrsa -out key.pem`
 `openssl req -new -key key.pem -out csr.pem`
 `openssl x509 -req -days 9999 -in csr.pem -signkey key.pem -out cert.pem`
 `rm csr.pem`
+Place your API key for Speaker Verification in a .env file under /backend using this key=value pair:
+`RAPIDAPI_KEY=YOUR-API-KEY`

 # Usage
 This is a prototype, and is intended to be run as a standalone project.